slash-segmentation/CHM/README.md

      pattern has * in it which means any number of any characters
      example: in/*.tif does all TIFF images in that directory
-     note: the asterisk needs to be escaped or in quotes in some shells Training will take on the order of a day and require lots of memory (25-100GB) depending on the size of the dataset.
+     note: the asterisk needs to be escaped or in quotes in some shells Training will take on the order of a day and require lots of memory (50-150GB) depending on the size of the dataset.
+Recommended that you use between 500x500 and 1000x1000 size training images with a total of 20-40 slices.

 The output model is by default stored in ./temp.
 The only files required to save are the .mat files in the root directory (the subdirectories contain